Reporting for the Hooding Ceremony

 A note about security for guests

-Guests are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center (admission time TBA).
+Guests are advised to allow enough time to arrive and be seated before the Academic Procession enters the Johnson Athletics Center.
 The guest entrance to the Johnson Athletics Center is next to the Zesiger Sports and Fitness Center.
 Those who will require assistance accessing the venue may be dropped off on the Vassar Street side of the building.
 Staff will be present and able to help guests from there to the Johnson Athletics Center.

 Guests are asked to consider the appearance of some objects and leave anything that could be perceived as dangerous at home or in their hotel rooms.
 Backpacks, large bags, large objects, wrapped gifts, pocketknives or similar sharp objects, and glass bottles or containers are prohibited.
 Diaper bags and purses are permitted, but please note that all items taken into the Johnson Athletics Center are subject to search, and that MIT will not accept responsibility for storing items that are not permitted inside the venue.